pingcap/docs/v3.0/how-to/maintain/tidb-in-kubernetes/auto-failover.md

 # Automatic Failover

 Automatic failover means that when a node in the TiDB cluster fails, TiDB Operator automatically adds a new one to ensure the high availability of the cluster.
-It works similarly with the `deployment` behavior in Kubernetes.
+It works similarly with the `Deployment` behavior in Kubernetes.

 TiDB Operator manages Pods based on `StatefulSet`, which does not automatically create a new node to replace the original node when a Pod goes down.
 For this reason, the automatic failover feature is added to TiDB Operator, which expands the behavior of `StatefulSet`.